 All offers may be subject to successful interview

 Learning activities on the course are diverse, including lectures, seminars, tutorials and workshops.
 Students are expected to undertake extensive independent study and research to support taught sessions.
 Group work and group presentations form an important part of the course.
 Students will have access to specialist IT hardware and software, and Myerscough’s virtual learning environment learning environment and reference facility.

 Students will face a variety of assessments including formative and summative assessment, essays, technical reports, group and individual presentations, individual study projects and case studies based on work experience.

 Students are encouraged to work with Race and Rally Teams independently and tutors introduce students to team principals in the service and paddock areas.
 Modules may include guest speakers of standing within the industry.
 Off-site visits to areas of environmental significance may also be undertaken.

 There is no formal work placement on this course.
 The Academic and Vocational Skills and Industry Project modules will utilise both on and off site working environments to provide the opportunity for students to develop real practical and technical skills and help prepare them for employment in their chosen subject area.

 There is the option to intercalate and take a gap year to work in the industry anywhere in the world.
 This enables students to gain experience in a real working environment as well as increasing employment prospects.
-Students can gain practical experience through involvement in the College racing/rally teams.
-In the past this has involved working with current competition teams such as the Ford WRC team M-Sport.

 On successful completion of the course, students may apply to top-up to a full Honours Degree in one year, for example BSc (Hons) Motorsport Competition Car Technology (Top-up).